awsdocs/amazon-kendra-developer-guide/doc_source/s3-metadata.md

 The `_created_at` and `_last_updated_at` metadata fields are ISO 8601 encoded dates\.
 For example, 2012\-03\-25T12:30:10\+01:00 is the ISO 8601 date\-time format for March 25, 2012, at 12:30PM \(plus 10 seconds\) in the Central European Time time zone\.

 You can add additional information to the `Attributes` field about a document that you use to filter queries or to group query responses\.
-For more information, see [Creating custom document attributes](custom-attributes.md)\.
+For more information, see [Creating custom document attributes or metadata fields](custom-attributes.md)\.

 You can use the `AccessControlList` field to filter the response from a query\.
 This way, only certain users and groups have access to documents\.
 For more information, see [Filtering on user context](user-context-filter.md)\.